Table of Contents

 Thikana is Delhi’s top guest house

 My third high arrived shortly thereafter.
 One of my readers put me in touch with Atul and Sheetal of Thikana in Gulmohar Park, South Delhi and they very kindly hosted me for my first week in Delhi.
 Thikana is one of the leading guest houses of Delhi, a place I had long wanted to visit, and I wasn’t disappointed.
 Regular readers will know that I love Delhi, it’s my home-away-from home and my favourite city in India.
-(Read: Delhi Guide: My top tips)
+(Read: Things to do in Delhi: My top tips)

 I can now absolutely recommend Thikana to readers.
 It’s exquisitely decorated in high Indian style, the rooms are comfortable and modern, the location is good (closer to a metro station would make it ideal) in one the most upscale colonies of South Delhi and best of all is Sheetal and Atul, the hosts and owners.
 They, and their staff, go out of their way to make people feel at home and comfortable, and to answer questions and help with anything and everything, from laundry to bank machines to restaurant recommendations.